 - Pastors with a desire for their congregations to become communities that live out alternatives to the destructive conflicts and social divisions that fragment our world

-- Christians who are committed to the ongoing training and equipping of others, calling forth the gifts of the community to inspire, form, and support people to become ambassadors of God’s movement of hope; that foster a life together that is a witness to now being “the acceptable time,” now being the “day of salvation” (2 Corinthians 6:2)
+- Christian leaders who are committed to the ongoing training and equipping of others, who inspire and support people to become ambassadors of God’s movement of hope and liberation

-- Grass-roots ministers and Christians living and working among people who suffer or are marginalized
+- Grass-roots ministers and Christians living and working among the suffering and marginalized

 - College, university, and seminary faculty and administrators training young Christians to live in the way of the Kingdom

-- Denominational and organizational leaders seeking to guide their organizations into new practices and structures that enable the flourishing of communities living out God’s vision of peace and justice
+- Denominational and organizational leaders seeking to guide their organizations into new practices that enable the flourishing of communities living out God’s vision of peace and justice

 - Every follower of Jesus Christ seeking to become an ambassador of God’s healing and wholeness